krandon1986/project-4-full-stack-blogspace/README.md

 ## User Stories
 In this section, you will look the user stories that is use to help implement certain feature in the certain part on the site.

+To see the full list of the User Stories for BlogSpace, click [here](https://github.com/users/krandon1986/projects/6/views/1)

 - __Site Pagination__
     -   First stage of putting features on the site is paginated list of post, so that the site user can select any post to view.